 Chief Architect saves files to the location on your computer that you

 have chosen to save them, the program cannot delete files from your

 Check your Recycle Bin

-- Often your "lost" file or files have simply been deleted - either accidentally or intentionally.
-Check your Windows Recycle Bin or use another operating system or third party utility to effect recovery.
+- Often your "lost" file are files that have simply been deleted - either accidentally or intentionally.
+Check your Windows Recycle Bin or use another operating system or third party utility to attempt a recovery.

 Search with Windows Explorer

 - Open File Explorer by clicking the File Explorer icon on your taskbar.
 It may also be called This PC.

 - In the upper right of the Explorer Window, there is a Search box.
 The search will look in all the folders and sub folders in the current location.
 To pull up only files with the .plan extension, type in *.plan

 - Click on the magnifying glass icon located in the top right corner of a Mac's menu bar.